Celebrating Friendship in Old AgeJune 06, 2019

 How We Foster Friendships at Blue Harbor

-In community living environments for seniors, such as Canyon Creek Senior Living, residents have many different social activities to choose from.
-They are encouraged to stay engaged and create meaningful bonds with the staff and residents in their community.
+In community living environments for seniors, such as Blue Harbor Senior Living communities, we have many different social activities to choose from.
+Residents are encouraged to stay engaged and create meaningful bonds with the staff and residents in their community.

 Some favorite group activities include exercise, church services, movie nights, chocolate truffle and pie socials (yum!), group manicures, yoga, wine and cheese socials, painting classes, and more!
-Be sure to check out our activities calendars for a full view of everything we have planned for our residents.
+Whenever you visit one of our communities, you’re always welcome to join in on one of our many varied activities!

 Meet Residents Barbara and Millie

-As an example of just one of the many friendships forged here at Canyon Creek, meet Barbara and Millie.
+As an example of just one of the many friendships forged here at Blue Harbor, meet Canyon Creek residents Barbara and Millie.
 Barbara and Millie have been friends for years.
 They met during an activity.
 They eat all their meals together.
 Living only a few rooms apart, they are always visiting each other.
 When it is time for an activity, one of them always knocks on the other's door to remind her to come along.
 If Barb is having a bad day, Millie always makes her feel better, reassuring that everything will be okay; in return, Barb does the same for Millie.
 They always reminisce about the good old days, and their favorite activity to do together is music!
 Even since they both moved to Memory Care, their friendship has lasted.
-It is a joy to watch and we're so happy to foster friendships like these in our loving community.
+It is a joy to watch and we're so happy to foster friendships like these in our loving communities!